 But did God ever say that inefficiency was a sin?
 Not really.
 When I searched for the words “efficiency” and “inefficiency” on Bible Gateway, there were zero results.
 Zero.

-Efficiency is comfortable.
-It makes us feel better about ourselves.
-It makes us believe we are better than others.
-We may even be tempted to believe we are worth more because we try to take advantage of every possible second.
+When we’re efficient, we feel better ourselves—perhaps even better than others.
+We may be tempted to believe that we’re worth more because we try to take advantage of every possible second.
 But being productive doesn’t make us holy.

 Don’t get me wrong—I don’t think we should purposefully use our time unwisely.
 That goes against God’s Word (Ephesians 5:15-17).
 However, I don’t think efficiency—according to the world’s definition—is godly.

 When We Should Be “Inefficient”